jbcurtin/astro-cloud/README.md

 ### Low Level Cloud API

-Downloading a whole FITS file from a Static Storage Provider is possible to. `astro-cloud` uses the HTTP Header `Range` to request partial content from a provider or service.
-We can bypass that by using `psf/requests` instead of `load_headers`.
+Of the multiple API tiers, the lowest tier is Low Level Cloud API.
+Downloading a whole FITS file from a Static Storage Provider is possible by using `psf/requests` or passing an `AuthBase` into a different `load_headers`.
+Underneath everything `astro-cloud` uses the HTTP Header `Range` to request partial content from a provider or service

 ```
 #!/usr/bin/env python